Government Data Sharing Community of Practice

 In January 2013, GAO co-hosted a forum alongside the Council of the Inspectors General on Integrity and Efficiency (CIGIE) and the Recovery Accountability and Transparency Board to explore using data analyticswhich involve a variety of techniques to analyze and interpret datato help identify fraud, waste, and abuse in government.
 Forum participants included representatives from federal, state, and local government agencies as well as the private sector.
 A summary of the key themes from the forum is published here.

-The Government Data Sharing Community of Practice features a series of discussions on challenges and opportunities related to sharing data in government.
-The timeline below provides more information on upcoming events and notes from previous events.
+The Government Data Sharing Community of Practice featured a series of discussions on challenges and opportunities related to sharing data in government.
+The timeline below provides more information and notes from previous events.

 and Investigative Service